.. and what we do

-Comberton Parish Council has a maximum of nine Councillors and these come up for election every four years.
+Comberton Parish Council has up to thirteen Councillors that come up for election every four years.
 The Parish Council is the first stage in the democratic process, and aims to care for all the affairs of the Parish and ensure that at all times, statutory requirements are met.

-The Chairman and Vice -Chair were elected at the last Parish Council Meeting in June 2020.
+The Chairman and Vice -Chair were elected at the Annual Parish Council Meeting in May 2022.

 The Council employs a Clerk to support it in its work both at meetings and also between meetings.
 It also employs a Village Handyman to repair its village assets but more importantly to maintain the Village Recreation Ground and Pavilion.

-Comberton Parish Councillors were elected in May 2018, some were co-opted in 2020.
+Comberton Parish Councillors were elected in May 2022 and an addition vacancy was filled in June 2022.